- Twitter: @TaraCampbellCom

 By Kirsty Logan

-This debut novel creates a dazzling (if damp) future with ethereal inhabitants.
+This debut creates a dazzling (if damp) future with ethereal inhabitants.

 By Jennifer Teege and Nikola Sellmair

-A woman struggles to reconcile fond memories of her grandmother with that grandmother's love of a mass murderer.
+The author struggles to reconcile fond memories of her grandma with that woman's love of a mass murderer.

 By Pasi Ilmari Jääskeläinen; translated by Lola M. Rogers

-Come visit Rabbit Back, a twee little town with a whimsical name and deep, dark secrets.
+Come visit a twee little town with a whimsical name and deep, dark secrets.

 By Thomas King

-Heavy themes are handled lightly in this playful, wonderfully readable novel by a gifted indigenous author.
+Heavy themes are handled lightly in this playful, wonderfully readable tale by a gifted indigenous author.

 A love story set in the dark and magical circus-sideshow world of early 20th-century America.

-As twins with psychic powers take different turns, their interconnected lives raise questions of obligation and what it means to live your own life.
+As the lives of twins with psychic powers take different turns, it raises questions about what it means to be your own person.

 A lively look at three sisters’ ability to hold on to family — despite family.